microsoft/verona/src/mlir/lowering.md

 to be further lowered into LLVM IR.

 In this document, we'll call the high-level IR "1IR" and the low-level IR "2IR".

+The output of this stage is a mix of high-level Verona MLIR and other select dialects, which will be the input of the optimisation passes in `pass.md`.

 ## Assumptions